VikentiyPashuk/nbibrahim/README.md

 ## I'm super excited to have you here!

-I am a full-stack Data Scientist/Developer & Computational Physicist with a passion for Physics Simulation, Machine Learning, Data Analysis, and Cloud Development.
-I'm dedicated to crafting scalable, data-driven solutions that drive actionable insights and innovation.
+I am a full-stack Developer/Data Scientist & a Computational Physicist with a passion for Machine Learning, Physics Simulation, Data Analysis, and Cloud Development.
+I'm dedicated to crafting scalable, data-driven solutions that drive actionable insights and innovation in science.

 As a professional and an academic, I pride myself on my attention to detail and my total commitment to making a positive impact in science through technology.